quickfeed/quickfeed/doc/templates/policy.md

 Do not send messages directly to the teaching staff on Discord.

 It is expected that you can explain your code and show how it works.
-The results from Autograder will also be taken into consideration when approving a lab.
+The results from QuickFeed will also be taken into consideration when approving a lab.
-At least 90% of the Autograder tests should pass for the lab to be approved.
+At least 90% of the QuickFeed tests should pass for the lab to be approved.

 Note that, while we prefer that you get approval for each lab on time, it is ok to make arrangements to get approval at a later date, as long as the handin is submitted to GitHub on time.
 Please contact the teaching staff to make arrangements.